Recyled stretch film

 Resinex 533: there’s stretch in recycled and sustainable plastics.
 Recycled stretch film.

 When you talk about stretch film, you’re talking about plastic which soon turns into a discussion about the developments.
 Many people consider plastic to be bad for the environment.
-But there’s another, more nuanced side to the argument, according to Hans Wels, commercial manager at AFP.
+But there’s another, more nuanced side to the argument, according to Hans Wels, commercial manager at Trioworld.
 Sometimes you need it because the impact on the environment would otherwise be much greater.

 Take a cucumber in the supermarket, for example.
 “If its shelf life is longer because it’s packaged, you can ask yourself whether plastic is worse for the environment on balance,” says Wels.
 He feels it’s also possible to minimise environmental damage in another way.
 “By developing products that protect products during transport to ensure that no damage occurs.
 Or by developing products which use fewer petroleum-based materials, films from recycled or renewable materials.”